11 Data-Driven Models

 #> [1] 1.96

-The t-distribution can also be used to model errors in bigger deviations that are more likely than with the normal distribution, as seen in the densities we previously observed.
+The t-distribution can also be used to model errors in bigger deviations that are more likely than with the normal distribution.
 FiveThirtyEight uses the t-distribution to generate errors that better model the deviations we see in election data.
-For example, in Wisconsin, the average of six polls was 7% in favor of Clinton with a standard deviation of 1%, but Trump won by 0.7%.
+For example, in Wisconsin, the average of six high quality polls was 7% in favor of Clinton with a standard deviation of 3%, but Trump won by 0.8%.
 Even after taking into account the overall bias, this 7.7% residual is more in line with t-distributed data than the normal distribution.

 polls_us_election_2016 |>